The Blameless Way

 Psalm 101 was likely composed during the first half of David’s reign.
 The king’s assertions regarding his commitment to a life of personal integrity (vss.
 2-4) take on a rather ominous tone when we recall the progression of his transgressions.
 First, he remained at home while his army went out to wage war (“I will walk in my house with a blameless heart” in vs. 2).
 Then he gazed lustfully at Bathsheba while she was bathing (“I will not set before my eyes anything that is worthless” in vs. 3).
 Quickly, he stole her away from her husband, Uriah, the Hittite, while Uriah was out fighting for the nation (“I will give attention to the blameless way” in vs. 2).
 And then he conspired to have Uriah killed so he could claim Bathsheba for himself (“A perverse heart shall be far from me; I will know nothing of evil” in vs. 4).

 David’s gross failure to maintain a life of personal integrity adversely affected the whole nation.
 His reign which had begun so hopefully ended in tragedy.
-His decline as well as the decline of the kings who followed him serves as a strong warning to any who serve in positions of leadership, especially in the church.
+His decline as well as the decline of the kings who succeeded him serves as a strong warning to all who serve in positions of leadership, especially in the church.
 Those entrusted with spiritual authority inevitably set the standard for those who are entrusted to their care.
 The moral failures of those who lead the flock of God result not only in personal disgrace but will inevitably have an ongoing negative impact on the lives of all those who seek to follow their examples as they supposedly follow in Christ’s footsteps.